trussworks/trussels-guide/index.md

 If you ever feel uncertain about what to do in a given circumstance, or if you’re writing someone’s review, or if you’re about to be in Prac, or you’re considering if a person you just interviewed would be a good addition, etc, these are the grounding rod for Truss.

 ## Practice: Collaboration practices
 Effective collaboration practices are our secret sauce — they make our work great.
 We expect folks at Truss to collaborate effectively.
-The skill is included in our [leveling guide](https://docs.google.com/document/d/1AbJBFEkVhSDSRty8oN44PTgiL1NK3X8xe2k4tSpKhhc/edit).
+The skill is included in our :lock:[leveling guide](https://docs.google.com/document/d/1AbJBFEkVhSDSRty8oN44PTgiL1NK3X8xe2k4tSpKhhc/edit).

 Some aspects of effective collaboration differ from typical software company practices and are worth highlighting.